-- involvement of the CV Land Trust in conservation and stewardship activities along or adjacent to trails; - trail character (pervious surface and current trail uses) based on existing information and the knowledge of the CV Land Trust Board; and, • historical values based on the knowledge of the CV Land Trust Board
+- involvement of the CV Land Trust in conservation and stewardship activities along or adjacent to trails; - trail character (pervious surface and current trail uses) based on existing information and the knowledge of the CV Land Trust Board; and,

 The four priority recreational trails are: One Spot Heritage Railway Trail, Wellington Colliery Railway Trail, Comox Lake to Comox Trail, and Brooklyn Creek Trail.
 If developed, these trails would become the backbone for a region-wide network for walkers, cyclists and other non-motorized users, linking the communities of the Comox Valley together and providing access to natural areas.
 With the establishment of these trails, it is anticipated that many opportunities for expansion and additional connections will be identified.